jerryfletcher21/roboauto/README.md

 #### take an offer
 ```
-# take a look at the book of all the coordinators
+# take a look at the books of all the coordinators
 $ roboauto list-offers --all usd "strike"
 exp ord-id PeerRobotName            sell usd   8h  3.00   4.00%  -      150     300 00:00:00 Strike
 ...